wolfware-labs/moonlit/docs/guide/index.md

 ---
 title: Introduction to Moonlit
-description: Learn about Moonlit, a powerful .NET build and release pipeline tool
+description: Learn about Moonlit, a powerful build and release pipeline tool built on .NET
 ---

 # Introduction to Moonlit

-Moonlit is a powerful build and release automation tool built for .NET projects.
-It provides a flexible, plugin-based architecture that allows you to define and automate complex release pipelines with a simple YAML configuration file.
+Moonlit is a powerful build and release automation tool built on .NET.
+It provides a flexible, plugin-based architecture that allows you to define and automate complex release pipelines for various project types with a simple YAML configuration file.

 ## What is Moonlit?

-Moonlit is a dotnet CLI tool that helps you automate your build and release processes.
+Moonlit is a dotnet CLI tool that helps you automate your build and release processes for various technologies and project types.
+While built on .NET, it can work with many different technologies including Docker, NPM, and more.
 It's designed to be:

 - **Extensible**: Add functionality through plugins distributed as NuGet packages
 - **Configurable**: Define your entire pipeline in a single YAML file